Skip to Content

 Are closing costs different for FHA vs conventional?

-In this example scenario, it costs $1,750 more to close an FHA loan versus conventional.
-The variance comes from the slightly higher down payment for FHA.
-But closing costs are not significantly different between FHA and conventional.
+In this example scenario, it costs $1,750 more to close an FHA loan than a conventional loan.
+The variance comes from the slightly higher down payment for FHA, but closing costs are not significantly different between FHA and conventional.

 However, let’s look at monthly cost comparisons.